userfrosting/learn/pages/18.recipes/06.advanced-tutorial/02.extended/04.adding-ufmodal/docs.md

 You should have already created the necessary directories and files earlier in the tutorial.
 If not, [go back](/recipes/advanced-tutorial/extended/base-setup#template-directories) and do that now.

-Let's first begin by creating our ufForm and ufModal Twig template files, add the neccessary routes to our route file, and finally add code to our controller.
+Let's begin by creating our ufForm and ufModal Twig template files, add routes to our route file, and finally add code to our controller.
 For each modal we will need to add two functions to our controller - one to display the modal and one to complete the appropriate task after the modal form submission.

 ### ufForm template